 “How do you stay motivated?” a friend says over soy chai lattes one warm Brisbane morning as she dunks her spoon into the foamy cinnamon-sprinkled milk floating at the top of her cup.
-The conversation has shifted to me and my work-from-home lifestyle as a writer and blogger.
+The conversation has shifted to me and my life as a travel blogger.

-“If I worked from home I’d spend all day on the couch watching daytime television,” she says.
-There have certainly been moments when I’ve spent hours at home sitting in front of the box still wearing my pajamas at 2pm, lacking motivation, wondering what project I should focus on, what I should do next, whether or not midday is an inappropriate hour to brush my teeth for the first time that day, but most of the time I’m sitting at the dining table working on the laptop from early in the morning until I get hungry (every few minutes).
+“If I had that kind of freedom, I’d never get anything done,” she says.
+There have certainly been moments when I’ve lacked motivation and wondered what projects I should focus on, what I should do next, whether or not midday is an inappropriate hour to brush my teeth for the first time that day, but most of the time I’m sitting at my desk working my the laptop from early in the morning until late at night.
 Every moment spent procrastinating could potentially be an opportunity lost.

 Being a travel blogger, or a travel writer, looks glamorous and adventurous on paper.
-The photos I share on my blog and Facebook page are mostly of me having an amazing time, eating delicious food, being embraced by locals in distant landscapes that are so different from what I’m used to back home.
+The photos I share on my blog and Facebook page are mostly of me having an amazing time, eating delicious food, being embraced by locals in distant countries.

 But there are moments of stress, too, of uncertainty, of questioning: Am I doing the right thing?
 Should I grew up and start behaving like a responsible adult yet?
 Do I need a reliable income?
 Is paying rent on time really all that important?